MultiCraft/repixture/manual_generator/content/manual.md

 * No damage (`enable_damage=false`): All players are immortal.
 No damage, no hunger, no drowning, no deaths.
 Doesn’t affect creatures.
 * No hunger (`enable_hunger=false`): Hunger is disabled.

-For more settings, go to the Minetest settings menu and look for the Repixture section.
+For more settings, go to the Luanti settings menu and look for the Repixture section.

 ## Starting the game

 ### A new world

-Starting a world works like with any other game in Minetest.
+Starting a world works like with any other game in Luanti.
 Enter a world name, select a map generator and settings, and off you go!
 The seed is value that will be used to calculate random things in the game.
 The same seed will generate the same world.

 You can choose one of various map generators, like v7, carpathian, valleys, etc. For new players, v7 is recommended for new players, but other map generators also work fine and can be nice if you want to try out something new.
 Only v6 isn’t supported and can’t be selected.